 - The Power of Food Neutrality

-And if you want to dive deeper into this work, here are some powerful voices advancing inclusive, anti-diet approaches:
+And if you want to dive deeper into this work, here are some experts and advocates whose work highlights inclusive, evidence-based approaches to nutrition and body trust:

 - Rebekah Taussig – Disability rights advocate who educates about the many ways in which diet culture affects people with disabled bodies.